What To Do When a Dog Bites

 North Carolina, like all states, follows the “one-bite-rule,” also known as “scienter,” which allows the victim to recover compensation from the owner, harborer or keeper of a dog if (a) the dog previously bit a person or acted like it wanted to, and (b) the owner, harborer or keeper was aware of the dog’s previous conduct.
 However, if either of those conditions are not met, the victim should be barred from employing this doctrine as a ground for recovery.
 As is the case with most legal concepts, there exists exceptions to the general rule.
 If you find yourself the victim of a dog bite, it would be in your best interest to seek the counsel of an attorney familiar with this area of the law.

 If you’re a dog owner, the best way to protect yourself from potential lawsuits is by acting responsibly.
 Keep your dog on a leash when in public, and ensure your fence is secure.
 Make sure your dog is up-to-date on its shots and vaccinations, and keep that paperwork on hand.
 You should also do everything you can to socialize your dog so it’s comfortable with all kinds of people, including strangers, children, and the elderly.
 A friendly, social dog that is healthy and cared for will greatly reduce the chances that your dog will lash out in an aggressive manner.

-Whether your dog has bit someone or you’ve been bitten by a dog, Mulligan Epstein can help.
+Whether your dog has bit someone or you’ve been bitten by a dog, Mulligan Attorneys, can help.
 Contact us today for a consultation and we’ll make sure your rights are upheld.